Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Tensor network generators

 \subsection{Spherical tensor inputs}

-Irreducible representations of $SO(3)$ group can be labeled by a non-negative integer $l$.
+In this section, we consider inputs $\bm x_1,\dots,\bm x_n$ of irreducible representation spaces.
+Irreducible representations of the $SO(3)$ group can be labeled by a non-negative integer $l$.
 The representation $l$ is $(2l+1)$-dimensional, and the common 3D representation is just the representation $1$.
-In this section, we consider inputs $\bm x_1,\dots,\bm x_n$ of irreducible representation spaces, that is, each $\bm x_i\in V_i$ where $V_i$ is a real linear space of an irreducible $SO(3)$ representation $l_i$.
+Let each $\bm x_i\in V_i$ where $V_i$ is a real linear space of an irreducible $SO(3)$ representation $l_i$.
+In the following, we describe how to embed each spherical tensor $\bm x_i$ to space $(1)^{\otimes l_i}$

-A rank-$r$ tensor whose indices take the 3D representation of $SO(3)$ is a reducible representation and can be reduced as follows.
+A Cartesian tensor of rank-$l$ whose indices take the 3D representation of $SO(3)$ is a reducible representation and can be reduced as follows.